USRSE/usrse.github.io/_posts/2022-11-21-vws-rse-cop-summary.md

 Once the CoP has some initial interested participants, the next task is to define the goals of the CoP community.
 What is it trying to accomplish?
 What will it bring to and expect from the community members?
-For US-RSE, the mission has four parts: (1) community, (2) advocacy, (3) resources, and (4) diversity, equity, and inclusion.
-The founders of a new community can define its original mission – but should work with the community to refine it as time goes on.
+The founders of a new community can define its original mission (e.g., (1) community, (2) advocacy, (3) resources) – but should work with the community to refine it as time goes on.
 There should be a clear benefit for the community, whether that’s through access to information (e.g., providing resources on how to set up software infrastructure), a place for mutual commiseration, or a mechanism for